syncfusion-content/install-docs/Common/Essential-Studio/Download.md

 ---
-layout: post
-title: Steps to Download Essential Studio Installer | Syncfusion
-description: Learn here about how to download the Syncfusion Essential Studio Installer based on licensed and trial customer.
+title : Steps to Download Essential Studio Installer | Syncfusion description : Learn here about how to download the Syncfusion Essential Studio Installer based on licensed and trial customer.
 platform: common
 documentation: ug
 ---

-# Download Syncfusion Essential Studio Installer
+# Download Installer

-Starting with v16.2.0.41 (2018 Vol 2), Syncfusion provides two separate installers.

-   -	Trial Installer for evaluation customers
-   -	Licensed Installer for paid customers

-You can download the Syncfusion installer from [Syncfusion.com](https://www.syncfusion.com/) website
+You can download the installer from [Syncfusion.com](https://www.syncfusion.com) website.

 ## Download the Trial Version